jiriklepl/masters-thesis-code/README.md

 ### Development requirements

 The source files are formatted by `hindent` and checked by `hlint` (should not produce any hints).
-The source should compile without and warnings and the script `.\run_examples.sh` should compile all files and succesfully interpret them by `llc`.
+The source should compile without warnings and the script `.\run_examples.sh` should compile all files and succesfully interpret them by `llc`.

 ### Project outline